gabrocheleau/merkle-patricia-trees-examples/README.md

 <Buffer 74 65 73 74 4b 65 79 41>           // "testKeyA", note that "A" = 41 in bytes
 ```

+You might wonder what happened with the second to last hex character (3 and 4 respectively).
+These are not necessary: they were already provided by the indexes of the previous branch node!

-With this in mind, let's look at leaf and extension nodes.
+With this in mind, let's take a closer look at leaf and extension nodes.

 ### Example 2c - Looking up a Leaf Node